zach1590/chip8/README.md

 ## Play

-For the user input the following keys were used as the keyboard:
+For user input, the following keys were used as a keyboard:
 ```
 -----------------
 | 1 | 2 | 3 | 4 |